SILAsiaPub/AppBuilder-workaround/README.md

 This workaround lets you create a keystore at the commandline.
 Use create-keystore.cmd

 This file will detect the path of Java 1.8 JDK and use that to create the keystore.
+1. Download the Release.
+2. Unzip it.
+3. Put the file create-keystore.cmd into the folder "C:\users\%username&\Documents\App Builder\keystore".
+4. Double click the file in Windows Explorer.
+5. Follow the prompts for filling in the rest of the information.

 ## 3 SAB 3.5 missing books in some OT books.